msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 ---
 title: You can't become fluent in Japanese in under 2 years.
 date: "2020-08-30"
-description: "Japanese, a love story, how I failed and you probably will too."
+description: "Japanese, a tale of love and sorrow, how I failed and you probably will too."
 tags: ["humor", "japanese", "japan"]
 ---